liuchengjie01/vuln_db/x-springboot3x-vul/x-springboot3x-vul.md

-# X-SpringBoot Project Vertical Privilege Escalation Vulnerabilities
+# X-SpringBoot3x Project Privilege Revocation Failure Vulnerability

-The X-SpringBoot project is a project on GitHub with 2.5k stars, and it has *Privilege Revocation Failure*.
+The X-SpringBoot project is a project on GitHub with 2.5k stars, and it has *Privilege Revocation Failure* vulnerability.
 Users may can use tools such as Postman to query information that they do not have permission to operate.

 ## Version & Reference